Ryo-not-rio/Lift-Simulator/README.md

 # Lift-Simulator
+This program simulates two different types of lift control systems, and enables the user to obtain statististics on each algorithm.

 ## Program Structure
 The User interface
 For this project, I started by not having a user interface.
 However, I realised testing the system and the presentation of the project would improve significantly with a user interface.
 There are two menus.
 The main menu where you can run a single simulation with a specified number of floors, rate of people and the algorithm of choice: the baseline or the improved algorithm.
 The Test menu is the same as the main menu except you can choose to set each parameter to a random value within a range, and the program will do multiple simulations.